Blog

 Does your website run on WordPress?
 Here are some tell-tale signs that a website was built with WordPress …

-Learn To Use WPIt used to be that blogs looked like blogs and websites looked like websites.
+Learn WordPressOnce upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
 One could easily tell the difference between the two.

-Then WordPress came along and changed all this.
-Now, it’s becoming harder to tell blogs and websites apart.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.
+Then the WordPress CMS came along and changed all this.
+Now, it’s becoming harder to tell the difference between what tools are being used to build the two.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.

 (Can You Tell Which Application Websites Are Built With?)

-For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that the majority of website owners care most about, like web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.
+For many website owners, understanding the difference between a Content Management System tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that matter to most website owners, like web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking site, but at a cost that is significantly less than the cost of getting option ”A” above built.
+B) The same eye-catching, professional-looking website, but at a cost that is significantly less than the cost of getting site ”A” built.

-If you picked web site ”B” above, then you need to learn more about WordPress, why WordPress can provide you with an expensive-looking website that will typically cost far less to build than websites which are built with website-building software … and how to tell the two types apart!
+If you picked option ”B” above, then you need to learn more about the benefits of using WordPress, why WordPress can give you an eye-catching website that will typically turn out to be far less expensive to build than websites which use other website editor tools … and how to tell these apart!

-WordPress is the world’s leading online publishing platform and content management system (CMS).
-It is a powerful and easy-to-use content management system that is ideally suited for most business needs.
+WordPress is the world’s preferred online publishing platform and content management system (CMS).
+It is a powerful CMS suitable for ”non-techy” website owners.

-Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use, and offers an array of helpful features that make your web site extremely effective in terms of getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, scalability, etc.
+Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a novice with no knowledge of web coding to use and manage, yet it offers a range of helpful tools that make your website more effective when it comes to getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, scalability, etc.

-With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is also driven by the WordPress CMS.
+With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your website could probably be powered by WordPress too.

-And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for very little cost?
+And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business to a smaller budget if required?

-Do you need to know if your website is powered by WordPress?
-Maybe you’ve come to our site because you’ve heard or read wonderful things about all of the great benefits of using WordPress, and you’re now wondering if your site was built using WordPress, or some other content management system.
+Do you need to know if a website is powered by WordPress?
+Maybe you’ve come to this page because you’ve heard about all of the great benefits of using WordPress, and you’re now wondering if your site runs on the WordPress software, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?